-SaskGaming - Casino Regina and Moose Jaw – Casino Programs
+SaskGaming Casino Programs (Casino Regina and Moose Jaw)

 - Gamesense Tip’s – How to play responsibly

-- Disentiltlement of Winnings - Effective October 1, 2015, prohibited individuals are ineligible to receive any winnings including cash or prizes at Casinos Regina and Moose Jaw.
+- Disentitlement of Winnings – Effective October 1, 2015, prohibited individuals are ineligible to receive any winnings including cash or prizes at Casinos Regina and Moose Jaw.
 Prohibited individuals are those voluntarily excluded from Saskatchewan casinos, involuntarily excluded from SaskGaming casinos, and those under the age of 19.
 Denying excluded individuals the opportunity to win removes the primary incentive to gamble and will help deter excluded individuals from entering SaskGaming properties.
-The disentitlement of winnings policy also strengthens the terms of the voluntary self-exclusion agreement which better supports individuals who have chosen to self-exclude from Saskatchewan casinos.
-All disentitled funds collected will be directed to SaskGaming’s Community Giving program to be distributed to charitable organizations, projects and events in Saskatchewan.

-- Player Activity Statements - Allows you to access and review your gambling behavior.
+- Player Activity Statements – This allows you to access and review your gambling behavior.